ravendb/docs/docs/server/bundles/authorization.markdown

 ![Figure 1: Authorization](images\authorization_docs.png)

 In other words, only the application server can talk to the RavenDB server and the application server is running trusted code.
-To be clear, this design doesn't not apply if users can connect directly to the database and lie about who they are.
+To be clear, this design does not apply if users can connect directly to the database and lie about who they are.

 ## Operations